In this article:

 What if you want to reduce your car payments?
 Stretching the same loan out to 60 months (five years) lowers your monthly payment to $340.
 However, over time, you'll pay $2,425 in interest.
 Extend the loan to 72 months (six years) and your monthly payment drops to $291—but your total interest paid rises to $2,926.

 Instead of comparing the different car payments you can get, compare different loan offers.
 Do this before you ever head to the dealership.
-You can look up current average interest rates on auto loans online or check out Experian's auto loan marketplace.
+You can look up current average interest rates on auto loans online.
 A good strategy is to get preapproved for an auto loan so you know what loan terms you can get from a bank—then have that preapproval with you when you consider the dealer's offers.

 When comparing loans, look at the amount borrowed, the length of the loan and the annual percentage rate (APR) to assess the ultimate cost.
 The APR represents the interest rate on the loan as well as any fees involved; compare APRs for loans of the same amount and duration to determine the best deal.